 The cost of pet insurance usually depends on factors that pet parents can’t control, like their pet’s breed, age, location, and size.
 However, customizing features like the reimbursement percentage, payout limits, deductibles, and coverage options can also impact the monthly premium.
 Typically, wellness plans, accident-only coverage, and discount programs can cost significantly less than accident and illness coverage.
 With so many options, narrowing down the search for the perfect policy can seem impossible.

-Searching for the best affordable pet insurance means finding low-cost plans that don’t skimp on coverage.
-A good, affordable pet insurance provider should offer comprehensive accident and illness that doesn’t exclude coverage for hereditary, chronic, or congenital conditions.
-It’s also good to look for companies that don’t exclude coverage based on breed or age.
+Searching for the best cheap pet insurance means finding low-cost plans that don’t skimp on coverage.
+A good, affordable pet insurance company should offer comprehensive accident and illness that doesn’t have exclusions for hereditary, chronic, or congenital conditions.
+It’s also good to look for insurers that don’t exclude coverage based on breed or age.
 That being said, here is Insurify’s list of the best affordable pet insurance companies: